MECVxD/MAURICIO-CRUD-ADC/README.md

 ```
 # Create Container With Docker-Compose
 To create the docker compose, is important change the data of the .env file.
 Execute this command

 `docker-compose up`

+# Execute Tests
+Run the test files with this command

+`npm test`